rfbergeron/UCSC/cse110a/asg4/DESIGN.md

 children.
 Takes the bitwise OR of the attributes of this node and the argument.
 Adopts the child node and returns itself.

+## 1.4 `intermediate.cpp intermediate.h`
+These files contain code for generating the intermediate language

+### `class generator`

+### `write_struct_def`
+Takes an entry in the symtable as input.
+Writes the structure definiton to the intermediate language file.

+### `write_global_def`
+Takes an entry in the global symtable as input.
+Writes the global definition to the intermediate language file.

+### `write_fun_def`
+Takes an entry in the astree that corresponds to a function definiton.

+### `write_string_def`
+Takes an entry in either the global or local symtable.
+Writes the definition of the string constant to the intermediate language file.

+### `write_local_def`
+Takes an entry in the local symtable.
+Writes the .locla declaration to the intermediate language file.

+### `write_branch_def`
+Takes a node of the astree which contains an if or while statement.
+If the conditional expression is a compound one, write the branching statements out before the actual condition itself.
+Then, write the th/el/fi or do/od blocks.

+### `write_alloc`
+Takes a node of the astree which contains an alloc statement

+### `write_expressions`
+Takes a node of the astree which contains an expression.
+Recursively calls itself, then writes the single statement for the current node.

 ## 2 Pseudocode
 ```
 symbol_table type_names, globals, locals